Core i7-9700K vs Core i9-10910

 So, is Core i9-10910 better than Core i7-9700K?

 Yes.
-Core i9-10910 is the better overall CPU here.
-You are getting a 37.3% average FPS lead across 5 shared CPU game tests in our data, 48.6% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Core i9-10910 is the better all-around CPU here.
+It gives you a 7.3% average FPS lead across 50 shared CPU game tests in our data, 48.6% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i9-10910 is the better pick here.
-According to our tests, it delivers 37.3% more average FPS across 5 shared CPU game tests.
+If gaming is the priority, Core i9-10910 is the better pick.
+According to our tests, it delivers 7.3% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i9-10910 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i9-10910 is the stronger fit.
 You are getting 48.6% better PassMark, backed by 10 cores and 20 threads.
-It also carries the larger cache pool with 66.7% larger total L3 cache (20 MB vs 12 MB).
+It also has the larger cache pool with 66.7% larger total L3 cache (20 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?